Snow White and the Seven Dwarfs (film): Casting

-Adriana Caselotti was the first audition for the role of Snow White in September 1934.
+Adriana Caselotti was the first audition for the role of Snow White in September 1934 at age 18.
 She was invited to audition after Disney's casting director Roy Scott telephoned her father (who was a vocal coach in Los Angeles) in search for voice talents, and Caselotti, overhearing their conversation, recommended herself for the part.
 Although Walt Disney was impressed with her voice, he auditioned about 150 other actresses and singers; these included Deanna Durbin, whom Disney rejected because he thought she sounded too mature.
 Virginia Davis was nearly hired to provide the speaking voice of Snow White (as well as the live-action reference for the character), but eventually dropped out due to finding the contract unacceptable, although some of Davis' miscellaneous vocal tracks were used in the final film.
 Caselotti was cast as Snow White in September 1935, exactly one year after her first audition, and recorded her first tracks on January 20, 1936.
 She was called in for forty-four days of recording sessions within two years, receiving $20 for each day (in total, Caselotti was paid $970).
 Thelma Hubbard provided Snow White's screams in the forest flight scene and later voiced the character in the film's 1938 Spanish dub and Lux Radio Theatre adaptation.

 The studio auditioned over a dozen actresses for the role of the Queen before Lucille La Verne was chosen, although several members of Disney's staff contended that she sounded a "little old" for the part.
 Having portrayed similar characters in Orphans of the Storm (1921) and A Tale of Two Cities (1935), La Verne also tried out for the role of the Witch, and the animators initially felt that her voice was "too smooth and not rough enough" until she removed her false teeth.
 Snow White and the Seven Dwarfs marks La Verne's final film performance before her death in 1942.
 Kenny Baker was temporarily considered for the role of the Prince, with several other actors tested, before Harry Stockwell was cast in 1936.
 Reginald Barlow and Cy Kendall recorded the preliminary dialogue for the Huntsman, but both were deemed unsatisfactory for the final cut; the role was eventually given to Stuart Buchanan (who was hired by the studio as casting director and dialogue coach in 1936).

 Story meeting notes from October 9, 1934 indicate that Eddie Holden and Billy Bletcher were initially considered for the role of Doc until Atwell was cast in early 1936.
-Radio actor John Gibson initially auditioned for the part of Sleepy and recorded some dialogue at a pre-recording session in February 1936.
-After reading about the casting in a Variety article, Gilbert, who was known for his signature sneeze, telephoned Disney to try out for the role.
+Radio actor John Gibson auditioned for the part of Sleepy and recorded some dialogue at a pre-recording session in February 1936.
+After reading about the casting in a Variety article, Billy Gilbert, who was known for his signature sneeze, telephoned Disney to try out for the role.
 Disney agreed to audition him and, upon witnessing Gilbert's "sneezing routine", hired him on the spot.